 The Health Communication series offers a forum for the vibrant and growing community of researchers exploring issues related to health communication through rhetorical, critical, and/or qualitative lenses of analysis.
-Catalyzed by the publication of Judy Segal’s Health and the Rhetoric of Medicine (2008), scholarship in this vein has evolved into an overarching program of inquiry responding to—and offering insight into—major individual and public health concerns such as cancer, genetics, HIV/AIDS, reproduction, mental illness, sex education, and more.
-Across the board, this scholarship raises significant questions about the terms, phrases, and vocabularies used to construct “health” in diverse contexts, and it considers the implications of those constructions for individuals and the societies in which they live.
-Although scholars so employed have been considering overlapping queries and building from each other’s work in a manner that contributes compelling theoretical, methodological, and analytical insight, they lack a dedicated outlet for the kinds of sustained, in-depth projects that are necessary for inspiring future research and creating a broader circle of influence and expertise.
+This scholarship raises significant questions about the terms, phrases, and vocabularies used to construct “health” in diverse contexts, and it considers the implications of those constructions for individuals and the societies in which they live.

 Proposals for the series should be submitted to: Lyn Uhl, Executive Editor, Communication Studies at firstname.lastname@example.org.
 While UC Press Editors prefer electronic queries, you may send a hard copy submission to: Lyn Uhl, University of California Press, 155 Grand Ave, Suite 400, Oakland, CA 94612-3758, USA.
 If you would like to have your hard copy submission returned to you after consideration, please state this in writing and include a self-addressed stamped envelope.
 Please do not send original art with your submission.